-We will be happy to assist you any way we can with your wood furnace installation!
+We will be happy to assist you any way we can with installing an outdoor wood boiler!

 Every furnace comes with a complete detailed installation manual with lots of pictures and diagrams!